Treatments

 Consultant assessment of pilonidal sinus, review symptoms, and plan personalised laser treatment with safe, minimally invasive options.

-Price: confirmed after specialist assessment
+Price: confirmed after specialist assessment/procedure

 Pilonidal Sinus Laser Treatment: Procedure